 Unless you’ve had sake in Japan, chances are high you’ve never tried truly great sake.
 Treat your palate to a sake tasting at a sake shop, bar or restaurant specializing in high-quality premium sake.

 Most of the castles you’ll see in Japan (such as Osaka Castle) are reconstructions, and look beautiful primarily from the outside.
 But a handful – including the famous Himeji Castle, along with others such as Matsumoto Castle – have been lovingly preserved and maintain the atmosphere of days long past.

 While possible to visit throughout the year, the best time to visit the onsen-loving snow monkeys of Nagano is in deep winter, when the landscape is completely covered in snow.

 Whether as part of a tea ceremony, or in a charming teahouse along with seasonal wagashi (Japanese sweets), there is nothing more heartwarming than a freshly-prepared cup of matcha green tea.

 The old saying goes that there are two types of fools in the world: those who never climb Fuji-san, and those who climb it more than once.
 On the way up you’ll see children and grandparents, and while not the most scenic trek, it is all worthwhile when you reach the summit in time for sunrise.

-25. The Islands of Okinawa
+25. Experience Paradise in the Islands of Okinawa